CorrelAid/correlaid-matplotlib-style/README.md

 ```
 ![plot](./images/regular.png)

-Can be changed to the CorrelAid style as follows:
+It can be changed to the CorrelAid style to look as follows:
 ```python
 import matplotlib.style as style style.use("correlaid")